By Jacob Casha

 “There was a real country stigma back then,” she said.
 “I wasn’t considered as polished as kids that go to private schools down South.
 I was just this country kid… that didn't fit the mould.”

 From the age of 14, she would embark on nearly two days of Greyhound bus travel for each camp.
 No mobile phones.
 No TikTok.
-Just the hum of the road, ache of the seats, and the patience to endure.
-Thursday night to Brisbane, collected by her great-aunt for weekend training, Sunday night the long ride back, reaching Townsville only on Monday evening, and missing school along the way.
+Just the drone of an endless highway, cheek pressed to fist and eyes fixed on each passing sign.
+Thursday night to Brisbane, collected by her great-aunt for weekend training, Sunday night the long ride back, and reaching Townsville only on Monday evening, missing school along the way.

 “I think it was [Golf Queensland’s] way of breaking me.
 But I never really questioned it.
 It was like, I just have to do it.
 If I want to make the state team, I have to do that.”

-To embark on that journey at such a young age was remarkable in itself.
-With the courage to turn a blind eye to the obstacles and deaf ear to the doubters, she revealed a degree of maturity well beyond her years.
-Yet, she says the real secret was quite the opposite.
+With the courage to turn a blind eye to the obstacles and a deaf ear to the doubters, she revealed a degree of maturity well beyond her years.
+Yet, she says the real secret behind her dogged perseverance was quite the opposite.

 "I probably would’ve had to change coach as well, which I didn't want to do.”